AlvajoyAsante/LocalPioneer/README.md

 - **Marker Display:** Event markers appear on the map.
 "Display All Pins" shows all events, bypassing the radius filte

 ### AI Usage
 Generative AI was used in the code base of the project.
 Typicallying to expedite the learning and development process of the applications.
-The use of AI was used in creating HTML templates to then adjust and implement, and AI generated art from Pixlr for the logo of our project.
-AI would b used to help improve manually written material aswell.
+The use of AI - ChatGPT was used in creating HTML templates for developers to then adjust and implement, and AI generated art from Pixlr for the logo of our project.
+AI would be used to help improve manually written material as well.

 ## Contributors
 ### Alvajoy Asante